Sandra Godley: Early life and education

 Godley was born in Bristol, England, to Jamaican parents, Lincoln and Linneth Gordon.
 Growing up in a musical household, she developed a passion for music at a young age, often singing in church and participating in community events.
 Godley graduated from Nottingham Trent University in Sept 2013 with a BA in Leadership and Management.

 Career

 Her record Miracle earned her a MOBO Award nomination for Best Gospel Act in 2014.
 Godley's music spans genres such as gospel, soul and R&B. She has performed at the Godiva Festival,.
 In addition to her musical career, she is a broadcaster who has hosted programs on networks such as BBC Radio 4, TBN UK, BBC CWR local radio shows, and Mercy Ships.
 She hosted tCoventry City of Culture Trust celebratory event at FarGo Village, Coventry.

 Philanthropy and humanitarian work

 In 2018, she directed a choir of individuals with physical and mental challenges to record "The Big Love Song," as a wedding gift for Prince Harry and Meghan Markle. and charity single.

 She serves as a Patron of Highly Sprung Performance, a physical theatre company and was an ambassador for Feed the Hungry, an organisation dedicated to combatting global hunger.

+Sandra has been appointed President of Coventry & Warwickshire Chamber of Commerce, becoming the second ever female president.